 Chibi Champions coming as new style of Little Legends

 Chibi Champions will be new, playable avatars that players will use in place of Little Legends.
-They will resemble your favorite League of Legends champions just, as producer ‘FireNRain’ states: “Chibified!”
+They will resemble your favorite League of Legends champions just, as producer ‘FireNRain’ states in the September Dev Drop: “Chibified!”

 These are not hatched from eggs but can be bought directly from the store.
 These will fit into a broader category of playable characters called “Tacticians” that the game has plans to expand on later on down the line.

 TFT Coins will be a unique currency used exclusively for Teamfight Tactics on both PC and Mobile.

 Although a release for this has yet to be confirmed, this would take the place of RP that players use currently.